GeorgeHop/react-native-screens-swiper/README.md

 ### Sticky header and children

 You can use sticky header only when scrollableContainer={true} so you need to pass it first.
-And after adding stickyHeaderEnabled={true} you can see the magic !
+And after adding stickyHeaderEnabled={true} and stickyHeaderIndex={1} you can see the magic !

 <table>
 <tr>